Grimnek/MacrosPy/README.md

 Autopush – Repeatedly presses a specified key.
 Key Mappings:

-Left, left, ЛКМ, LKM – Left mouse button for the autoclicker.
+Left, left – Left mouse button for the autoclicker.
-ПКМ, rkm, Right, right – Right mouse button for the autoclicker.
+Right, right – Right mouse button for the autoclicker.
-CKM, скм, middle, Middle – Middle mouse button for the autoclicker.
+Middle, middle – Middle mouse button for the autoclicker.
-Note:

-The AFK function may sometimes close incorrectly.
-If the program freezes, use ALT + F4 to exit.